Skip to content

 Link to this section

-If your API uses scopes to define permissions:
+Complete this step if your API uses scopes to define permissions.

-4. Go back to your M2M app and assign those scopes
+6. Go back to your M2M app and assign those scopes.

-For more detail, see Define and manage API scopes.
+For more information about how to assign scopes to an API, see Define and manage API scopes.

 Link to this section